noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 The paper suggests that the effects of the EMFs on brain cell DNA was a direct effect of the EMFs, as opposed to the result of absorption in other parts of the body.
 In addition, the paper further implies that the presence of DNA strand breaks remaining long enough after exposure to be measured may suggest that EMFs not only caused this damage, but impaired brain cells ability to repair it.

-While Observable damage was observed to have occured in rat brain cells due to their exposure to 2.45Ghz EMFs,
+While Observable damage was observed to have occured in rat brain cells due to their exposure to 2.45Ghz EMFs, the power of waves
 ### Source 3
 TODO

 Cancer cell one???

-Feels more like biology than physics...
-What parts of this could i investigate